junxit/us-congress-bills-114/metadata.md

 - 2015-12-07 — Placed on the Union Calendar, Calendar No. 282.
 - 2015-12-07 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-370.
 - 2015-12-07 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-370.
+- 2015-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-12-10 — Considered as unfinished business. (consideration: CR H9264-9265)
+- 2015-12-10 — Considered under suspension of the rules. (consideration: CR H9257-9262)
+- 2015-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2795.
+- 2015-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-10 — Mr. Hurd (TX) moved to suspend the rules and pass the bill, as amended.
+- 2015-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 12 (Roll no. 689). (text: CR H9257-9258)
+- 2015-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 12 (Roll no. 689).(text: CR H9257-9258)